talorlik/docker-compose-and-jenkins-casc/README.md

 The Jenkins configuration is defined in `jenkins.yaml`.
 This file includes:

-- **Security Realm**: Local user authentication with admin and regular users
+- **Security Realm**: Local user authentication with admin and devops users
 - **Authorization**: Role-based access control with fine-grained permissions
-- **Docker Cloud**: Configured for Docker-in-Docker support
+- **Docker Cloud**: Configured for dynamic agent provisioning via Docker socket
-- **System Settings**: Admin email, URL, and other system configurations
+- **System Settings**: Admin email, URL, and other system configurations (loaded from environment variables)

 For a detailed explanation of each configuration option, see [JENKINS_CONFIG.md](JENKINS_CONFIG.md).